15 C

 The U.S. company is building 10 Dreamliners a month now, and plans to ramp up production to 14 by 2020.

-Japanese manufacturers, such as Kawasaki Heavy and Mitsubishi Heavy Industries Ltd., build more than 30 percent of the aircraft.
+Japanese manufacturers, such as Kawasaki Heavy and Mitsubishi Heavy Industries Ltd.

 The Yatomi plant has a huge kiln — nine meters in diameter and 30 meters in length — to process carbon fiber composite, which makes aircraft stronger and lighter, helping reduce fuel costs.
 The new facility will start test-production in June.